SAM121001 - Returns: individuals returns: introduction

 Capture return

 A satisfactory return is then ready for capture.
-The earliest return that can be entered in LDC is for 2007-2008, until 5 April 2012, then the earliest will be 2008-2009.
-The information is captured under Process Now (using information enclosed with the return, see SAM121260 ‘Unsatisfactory Individual Returns’) and any enquiries dealt with under Check Later.
+The earliest return that can be entered in LDC is for 2013-14, until 5 April 2018, then the earliest will be 2014-15.
+The majority of information is captured using information enclosed with the return or information already held on our systems and any enquiries dealt with under Check Later.
+For further information, see subject ‘Unsatisfactory Individual Returns’ SAM121260 or the relevant PT Ops Action Guides for information about the type of information you can use to make S9ZB corrections during return capture.

 Information regarding action on receipt of SA returns for an out of date year, for which capture is no longer possible using Local Data Capture, is available at subject ‘Returns for out of date years: Individuals’ (SAM121080).